(image credit: as marked)

 - Tiffany Tang Yan (唐嫣) as Ah Ning (阿寧).
 She didn’t appear much in here, but her character was intriguing enough.
 In a way, it was refreshing to watch her portraying a fierce character after all those recently ‘trying to be cute’ characters.
 (Which I swear I had to drop, sorry, but more because of the roles and not totally because of her.)

-- Liu Tian Zuo (劉天佐) as Wang Yue Ban (王月半) aka Wang Pang Zi (王胖子).
+- Liu Tian Zuo (劉天佐) as Wang Yue Ban (王月半) aka Fatty Wang (王胖子).
 Hilarious since the beginning.
 I think he was natural throughout and lighted up the scene whenever he appeared.
 Yet he sure jinxed them a lot.
-Since although he saved them at the beginning, but his miscalculations had led them into even more trouble.
+Since although he saved them at the beginning, his miscalculations had led them into even more trouble.
 Then his snarky remarks.